jdeluyck/kcoreorg-website/_posts/2006/2006-09-04-running-linux-on-a-dell-latitude-d610.md

 Hardware: Intel Corporation 82801FB/FBM/FR/FW/FRW (ICH6 Family) AC'97 Modem Controller - Winmodem.

-This modem can be gotten to work using the <a href="http://www.linuxant.com/" target="_blank" rel="external">Linuxant</a> <a href="http://www.linuxant.com/drivers/hsf/index.php" target="_blank" rel="external">HSF Softmodem drivers</a>.
+This modem can be gotten to work using the [Linuxant](http://www.linuxant.com/) [HSF Softmodem drivers](http://www.linuxant.com/drivers/hsf/index.php).
 Unfortunately, they are payware.
 They also have a limited-speed test driver, you can see if that works for you before deciding to buy the driver.

 NOTE: You have to compile your kernel **without `CONFIG_4KSTACKS`!** If you use this driver with 4K stacks enabled, it \_will\_ crash your system!